mehulagg/gitlab_test/doc/user/project/repository/repository_mirroring.md

 ### Error `pre-receive hook failed` in pull-mirrored repositories

-If you encounter the error **Pre-receive hook failed** in a pulled-mirrored repository:
+If you encounter the error **Pre-receive hook failed** in a pull-mirrored repository:

 1. Find a matching timestamp in the error [logged by Gitaly](../../../administration/logs.md#gitaly-logs); for example, by running `grep 'not allowed to push code to protected branches' /var/log/gitlab/gitaly/current`. **(CORE ONLY)**